cmhollins2022/Fundamentals/Intro-into-Programming.md

 * IDE's are like any other program on your computer except use dfor the facilitation of code.
   * Examples (NetBeans, IntelliJ, Visual-Studios)

+IDE's also include...
+- Built in error checking
+- Auto-Fill

 ## How do we get Information from Computers?
 ## What can Computers Do?
 ## What are Variables?